wudaudau/immunegenetic_notes/gwas_qc/qc_step_by_step.md

 - `hwe_distribution_below_threshold.png`

 Filter HWE **on all individuals** using 1e-10 as the threshold.
 (Add `--hwe-all` to filter HWE on all individuals rather than only control ones.)

+Here, because we filter on all individuals instead of on control only, use a small threshold.

 ```bash
 --bfile /work/clwu/GWA_tutorial/output/LEAP_FreezeV3_1563_May2020_PSC2_QC/qc3_2_maf001 \